gilchristb78/Valid/demo/README.txt

    if you don't link to the 'standAlone.jar' file that is in this demo/ folder.
 Once you have properly configured your Eclipse project, the code will compile cleanly and then you can execute it.

+   Note: be sure to link to the proper subdirectory in the git folder, which will be:

+     git\VARIATION-NAME\src\main\java

 8. A window will appear which contains the list of previously generated solitaire variations (including the one that was just generated).
 Select the desired variation and execute it.